 However, in the wake of COVID-19, most professionals shifted to working from home and were restricted in frequenting nearby amenities.
 In some cases, owners had to also care for children in their now combined live/work space, making compact condominium living (most with temporarily-closed communal amenity spaces) less appealing.

 Both university students and immigrants have long been central components in fueling the rental market in Toronto.
 But post-secondary education is largely done online at the moment, and borders remain relatively closed which has restricted immigration.
-As a result, both the Buyer and tenant pools have shrunk for the condominium market.
-The question on everyone's mind is whether the solid supply of investors who have long comprised a major segment of the Buyer profile for condominiums (small ones in particular) will withdraw due to the uncertainty in the market and, if yes, for how long, and whether many existing property investors will list their units to extract their financial gains rather than face high vacancy rates and plummeting rents, especially those who were earning better-than-rent revenue streams through Airbnb.
+As a result, both the Buyer and tenant pools have shrunk for the condominium market’s foreseeable future.
+Potential investors are less likely to buy because of the uncertainty in the market, while investor owners are attempting to unload their units and extract their financial gains rather than face high vacancy rates and plummeting rents.
+The situation is becoming dire, as investors are watching their return on investment eroding.

 Recent stats from TRREB show that this downward trend for condos, which began to gather steam throughout the summer, really gained speed during the autumn.
 Condo listings have doubled year-over-year, but sales have only risen by 2.2 percent, leading of course to a drop in rents.
 In fact, in October, according to Rentals.ca, rents fell dramatically in Toronto, with one-bedroom apartments down 17.3 percent and two-bedroom apartments down by 14 percent.